Additional Frequently Asked Questions (FAQ’s) about Registration

 - Replacement cards are issued where:

-iii.
-The ID card holder has a change in date of birth or change of name or change in immigration status.
+ii.
+The ID card holder has a change of name or change in immigration status.

-v.
-The ID card is lost, defaced or destroyed.
+iv.
+The ID card is lost, stolen, damaged, destroyed, tampered with or defaced

 Under what circumstances is an ID card not replaced?

-- Where the previous holder of an ID card has not had his/her Work Permit, Student Visa extended but is issued by a Visitor’s Visa by the Chief Immigration Officer.
+- Where the previous holder of an ID card has not had his/her finite immigration status extended, but is issued a Visitor’s Visa by the Chief Immigration Officer.

 Under what circumstances is a fee paid for an ID card?

-- A fee is paid for replacing an ID card which is lost, defaced or destroyed.
+- A fee is paid for replacing an ID card which is lost, stolen, damaged, destroyed, tampered with or defaced.
 The fee is waived for persons 65 years and over.

 What if I become a citizen after having an ID card?